hritiksk392/Database-System-Normalization-Application/README.md

 # Database-System-Normalization-Application
-A Java based application which takes functional dependencies as input and can identify the keys, highest normal form and can decompose it further.
+A Java based GUI application that for a given set of Attributes and Functional Dependencies can identify candidate keys and check the highest normal form it satisfies.
+If the highest normal form is X it can decompose the given relation to satisfy X+1 Normal Form upto **BCNF Normal Form**.

+# Preview: